What Is Medical Auditing?

 Federal Audit Targets

-Remaining aware of trending federal audit targets based on claim errors is the first step to ensuring that your organization doesn't invite a MAC or RAC audit.
+Remaining aware of trending federal audit targets based on claim errors is the first step to ensuring an organization doesn't invite a MAC or RAC audit.
 Several publications detail current targets and problem areas, directing medical coders toward vigilance and auditors toward proactivity.
 The two most definitive publications are the OIG Work Plan and the Comprehensive Error Rate Testing (CERT) report.

 Through ongoing assessments, the OIG prioritizes issues posing threats to Medicare trust funds.
 It then allocates resources to conduct audits targeting those issues in its Work Plan, which is updated monthly to address emerging issues.